gustintino/Vimcord/README.md

 On one hand it's because I'm doing this to learn, as I've never done anything webdev-ish before.
 Also, fun. <br>
 On the other hand, both Discord and Vencord devs definitely made a Choice by not having any documentation whatsoever.
 Exploring Discord through DevTools is also quite the experience because I have several questions.
 <br> <br> <br>
 It is also heavily set-up for me and for what makes sense to me.
-If someone wants to use this and doesn't like those keybinds, you could easily change it through code, it is very obivous where the keybinds are and what they do.
+If someone wants to use this and doesn't like those keybinds, you could easily change it through code, it is very obivous where the keybinds are and what they do. <br> <br>
+It is also assumed Caps has been rebound to Ctrl.
+Like God intended.

 ## To do
 - [ ] Visual hints, similar to the Vimium extension.
 Mostly because I'm interested in how it's done, less because I think it would be useful.
 There are so many things to click at any time and I feel like it would cause too much visual clutter.